Nova Twins: Career

 After a show at French festival Rencontres Trans Musicales in December 2016, Nova Twins spent most of 2017 touring multiple countries and supported Prophets of Rage, after which Tom Morello named them "the best band you've never heard of".
-They have since supported Wolf Alice, Little Simz, Dream Wife, Black Honey, Enter Shikari, and Skunk Anansie.
+They have since supported Muse, Wolf Alice, Bring Me the Horizon, Little Simz, Yungblud, Dream Wife, Black Honey, Enter Shikari, Skunk Anansie, Muna, Foo Fighters, and Lenny Kravitz.
 In 2017 they self-released the singles "Thelma & Louise" and "Mood Swings", and started their own custom clothing line called Bad Stitches.

 In 2018, Nova Twins self-released the singles "Hit Girl" and "Lose Your Head".
 They continued to tour with shows in Europe and America, including an appearance at the Afropunk festival in Brooklyn.
 Towards the end of that year they started recording their debut album with producer Jim Abbiss.
-In 2019, they toured with Fever 333 and again Prophets of Rage.
+In 2019, they toured with Prophets of Rage.
 The singles "Devil's Face" and "Vortex" from their upcoming album were released with accompanying music videos.
 They also collaborated with several brands, including Dr Martens on a global campaign, contributing both music and visuals.
-It was revealed later in the year that they had been signed to Fever 333's label 333 Wreckords Crew.
+It was revealed later in the year that they would release their debut album Who Are the Girls? in collaboration with Fever 333's label 333 Wreckords Crew.

 Their debut album Who Are the Girls? was released on February 28, 2020.
-Who Are the Girls? received positive reviews at Kerrang!, Crash, and elsewhere.
+Who Are the Girls? received positive reviews at Kerrang!, Clash, and elsewhere.
 The band won Best U.K. Breakthrough Band in the 2020 Heavy Music Awards.

-Their second album Supernova was released on June 17, 2022.
-Supernova was shortlisted for the 2022 Mercury Prize.
+Their second album Supernova was released on June 17, 2022 on Marshall Records and described by The Guardian as "a mindblowing blast of distorted noise-pop – and destroys the narrative about who gets to make rock music".Supernova was shortlisted for the 2022 Mercury Prize.
+Lead single "Antagonist" won Best Independent Track at the AIM Awards 2022.
+Nova Twins were named Band of the Year by Kerrang!
+Magazine in 2022 and nominated twice at The BRIT Awards 2023 in Group of the Year & Best Rock/Alternative Act categories.